-How Ant-Man and the Wasp Was Made: Infinity War to the Quantum Realm
+How the MCU Was Made: ‘Ant-Man and the Wasp’, the Quantum Realm, and Secretly Setting Up 'Avengers: Endgame'

 “Early on, we had a version where we were going to do a quick version of the tarmac fight from Civil War, with some ridiculous thing where, you know, Captain America has Ant-Man as a baseball and throws him,” Reed explained.
 “Because the whole thing is Luis’ version of events, right?
 We came up with all these ridiculous visuals… [But] the idea was that this really wanted to be a little bit more standalone and in its own world.
 It kind of felt like we’d referenced Captain America: Civil War so much, let’s just do our own thing there.”

-Chris McKenna and Erik Sommers, who helped work on the Spider-Man: Homecoming screenplay, were eventually brought in to work on the script, and the story honed in on the search for Janet van Dyne, the long-lost wife of Hank Pym.
+Chris McKenna and Erik Sommers, who helped work on the Spider-Man: Homecoming screenplay, were eventually brought in to work on the script, and the story homed in on the search for Janet van Dyne, the long-lost wife of Hank Pym.
 Michael Douglas was set to return as Hank, and at San Diego Comic-Con 2017, Marvel announced that none other than Michelle Pfeiffer would be filling the role of Janet van Dyne.
-Feige revealed that Pfeiffer was their dream choice for the role back on Ant-Man 1:
+Feige revealed that Pfeiffer was their dream choice for the role back when they were making Ant-Man 1:

 “On the first film, we would talk about, if we got to make another one, showing Janet and having somebody like Michelle Pfeiffer.
 And there’s a photo you see at the end of the first Ant-Man where Hank Pym realizes Scott Lang was in the Quantum Realm, came back, and the wheels start turning, could Hank go down there and find her?
 And he looks over at a photo and you see young Hank and young Hope, and a young Janet whose face is covered by a hat.
 We used to say, ‘We have to cast somebody like Michelle Pfeiffer.
 Wouldn’t that be great?’
 And then we hit upon the brilliant idea to ask Michelle Pfeiffer, and we had a number of meetings and Peyton Reed pitched her the story, and… she said yes.”